Gautamiputra Satakarni: Administration

 The location of Gautamiputra's capital is uncertain.
 In the Nashik inscription dated to his 18th regnal year, he is described as the "Lord of Benakataka".
 Carla M. Sinopoli identifies Benakataka as a place in the Nashik region.
 V. V. Mirashi identified it with Pauni Bhandara district.

 The inscriptions of Gautamiputra Satakarni indicate that his empire was divided into units known as āhāras.
 Each āharā was governed by an amātya or amaca.
 Three types of settlements are named in the inscriptions: nagara (city), nigama (town) and gama (village).

 The Nashik prashasti inscription calls him ekabrahmana.
 One interpretation of this word is "a peerless Brahmin" or "a staunch Brahmin", since the same inscription also states that he destroyed the haughtiness of other Kshatriyas.
 However, this term has also been interpreted differently as "the only protector of the Brahmins" or "a proud champion of Brahmanism".
 Nevertheless, the king also patronized Buddhist monks.
 According to one of his Nashik inscriptions, the monks were exempted from taxes and granted immunity from any interference by the royal officers.

-The Nashik prashasti also states that the king's joys and sorrows were same as those of his citizens.
+The Nashik prashasti also states that the king's joys and sorrows were the same as those of his citizens.
 It claims that he did not like to destroy life, even that of the enemies who offended him.
 The edict compares him to legendary heroes such as Rama, Keshava, Arjuna, Bhimasena, Nabhaga, Nahusha, Janamejaya, Sagara, Yayati and Ambarisha.

 He exchanged land grant of Kakhadi with one hundred nivartanas of land in Govardhana to the ascetics.